AV WWW.WASSERTURM.ORG

 I will find answers within the communities – that are excluded from discourses related to water:

-FAQ – WATER CRISIS
+FAQ – Water questions

 > What could the increasing water demand do to society?